pharo-open-documentation/pharo-wiki/Baselines.md

 		 ]
 ```

+> The name of this method is not constrained to be `#baseline:`, it is the `<baseline>` pragma which specify that the method defines the spec of the project.
+However, it is common place to name this method `#baseline:`.

 ### Define packages forming your project

-To define packages of the project, just send the message #package: to the spec with the name of the package as argument.
+To define packages of the project, just send the message `#package:` to the spec with the name of the package as argument.

 ```Smalltalk
 baseline: spec